Detour in Detroit is a collection of encounters with a variety of people who are building Detroit's present and imagining its future.

 The book opens with a map of Detroit and a legend which is also the table of contents: each chapter is linked to a specific place in the city.

-The introduction, printed on orange paper, contains information which will help the reader to better understand the city and enter into the stories of those who live there.
+The introduction, printed on orange paper, contains information which will help the reader to better understand the project and enter into the stories of those who live there.

 The central part of the book is composed of 17 chapters, each one dedicated to a different aspect of the city and to different people.
 The b/w photographs that accompany the text, taken by the artist Antonio Rovaldi, appear in short sequences so that they develop their own narrative.
 Four chapters also feature photos taken by their protagonists.
 The location of the places mentioned in the text is indicated in the margin so that the reader can track the stories and map out his/her own personal itinerary.